 - Adventures in Odyssey: It's two identical laptop computers in their identical cases — one being Whit's, the other being a top secret government computer full of military secrets stolen by Dr. Blackgaard — that get switched in a hotel shuttle van while Whit and Connie are in Chicago for a conference.

-- In The Goon Show episode "Foiled by President Fred" the payoff involves a red sack and a blue sack.
+- In the episode "Foiled by President Fred", the payoff involves a red sack and a blue sack.
 Which sack contains the real money and which contains forged notes?
 Eccles claims to know, but he's colour-blind.
 Or is he?

-- One d20 Modern adventure features no fewer than four characters with identical (gaudy and "unusual") bags, each with vitally important and for the most part incriminating contents.
+- One d20 Modern adventure ("A Funny Thing Happened at Carousel 14", which happens to be a homage to What's Up, Doc?) features no fewer than four characters with identical (gaudy and "unusual") bags, each with vitally important and for the most part incriminating contents.
 Compounding matters are two additional characters who plan to intentionally switch their own (again, identical) bags with someone else's.
 The Game Master is instructed to treat the adventure as a corporate espionage thriller, so that the players will be surprised when Hilarity Inevitably Ensues.

 - In Oscar, there were three cases, having jewelry, cash, and lingerie.
 Angelo keeps thinking he's finally got the one with something valuable (money or jewels), only circumstances have given him the one with women's underthings... again.
 And because nearly all comedy protagonists choose the route most designed to embarrass them, he never bothers to check what's inside before dumping it out on the table in front of guests.

 - One of the revelations of The Rashomon in Need for Speed: Carbon is the switching of two bags, one of them with money.